 On the provision that the programme and location meet the requirements, a supplier may reimburse certain expenses.
 This only concerns registration fees, reasonable and necessary travel expenses and the costs of one or more reasonably priced meals and necessary overnight stays.
-Naturally, this only concerns the actual costs incurred.
+Naturally, this is always limited to only concerns the actual costs that can be shown to have been incurred.